Examlex

 Definitions:

-The difference between the actual cost of direct labor and the standard cost, indicating efficiency in labor usage.
+The difference between the actual cost of labor and the expected (or budgeted) cost.

 Related Questions